Grimmys/pygame_popup_manager/README.md

 ![Main menu with side menu](https://github.com/Grimmys/pygame_popup_manager/blob/main/screenshots/main_menu_with_side_menu.png)
 # Installation

-The most easy way to install this package is to do it with `pip`:
+The easiest way to install this package is to do it with `pip`:

 `pip install pygame-popup`